When Jealousy Rears It's Ugly Head

 Self-esteem has long been a relationship issue, and partners who feel unworthy are always wondering when their significant other will wise up and leave them.
 It causes them to look at the dark side of any encounter with others, and their suspicions grow as the relationship lingers.
 They are always questioning their partner about activities when they were apart, and pointing out even small inconsistencies is part of how their jealousy manifests.

 The lack of trust between two people does not make for a good or lasting relationship, so it is often a deal breaker for two people who want to build a life together.
-While counseling can help, few people are willing to work through the long process.
+While counselling can help, few people are willing to work through the long process.
 Splitting up generally occurs within a few months to a year, and the jealousy person has only their own actions to blame.